brunorpinho/asterl1t-processing/README.md

 All bands are reprojected to a desired shape and CRS.

-Source shape and transform is calculated directly from the input file.
+Source shape and transform are calculated directly from the input file.

 ## Note